-If you have multiple beneficiaries in mind, you may think the only logical thing to do is to divide all assets among them equally.
-While that is an option, it may not always the best one, as each beneficiary is a unique person with their own needs and circumstances.
+If you have multiple beneficiaries in mind for your estate, you may think the only fair thing to do is to divide all assets among them equally.
+While this is certainly an option, it may not always be the best one, as each beneficiary is a unique person with their own needs and circumstances.

-For example, if one child works at the family business and is ready to take the reins, while the other works elsewhere, it could make sense to give your company to the former while providing the latter with other assets.
+For example, if one child works at the family business and is ready to take the reins, while the other works elsewhere, it may make sense to give your company to the former while providing the latter with other assets.
 Or, if one child moves in with you to take care of your medical needs, you may compensate them with a larger inheritance.
 You should work with your estate-planning attorney to develop a plan that best meets your goals for your beneficiaries.

-You might assume that your assets will be divided based on your will.
-Keep in mind, though, that many assets, such as 401(k), IRAs, life insurance benefits and annuities follow your beneficiary designation rather than the provisions of your will.
+Another common misconception is assuming that your assets will be divided based on your will.
+This is only partially true.
+Many assets, such as 401(k)s, IRAs, life insurance benefits and annuities, follow your beneficiary designation rather than the provisions of your will.
 And some assets that are owned jointly might transfer automatically to your joint owner(s) when you pass away.
 Aligning your will, your beneficiaries and the ownership of your assets can help ensure your wishes are carried out.

-While you don’t legally need input from others to construct your will, having a conversation with heirs and those you plan to name in your will about what they can expect to receive may eliminate resentment or disagreements after you’ve passed.
+While you don’t legally need input from others to construct your will, having a conversation with your beneficiaries about what they can expect to receive may eliminate resentment or disagreements after you’ve passed.
 It may also help your beneficiaries better plan for their own financial futures.
 Based on your conversation, you may decide to modify your distribution provisions.
-Perhaps you assumed one individual wanted a particular asset, when in fact they didn’t.
+For instance, you may have assumed one individual wanted a particular asset when, in fact, they didn’t.

-To make the most of your assets, you can work with your professional team to help you create a flexible estate plan that can be adjusted in response to tax changes so you can reach your legacy goals and efficiently transfer your assets to your beneficiaries.
+Your financial advisor can work with your professional team to help you create a flexible estate plan that can be adjusted in response to tax changes so you can reach your legacy goals and efficiently transfer your assets to your beneficiaries.